lou/shootemup/README.md

 # Phaser 3 ES6 Webpack Project Template

-A Phaser 3 ES^ Project Template
+A Phaser 3 ES6 Project Template.
+This template is based on photonstorm's original Phaser 3 Project Template that can be found here: https://github.com/photonstorm/phaser3-project-template.

 ### Requirements